Mina329/Instant-AI-Tasks/Tasks/README.md

 - How to detect and remove outliers using pandas ?
 - lambda expression examples
 - How to sort dataframe by index ?
 How to sort dataframe by specific column ?
+# Task 17 : 20/9/2023
+- Usages of stack in pandas
+- How to read mongodb data (json) in pandas ?
+- Pandas Exercises --> `Projects\Pandas Exercises`